An Accelerated Variance Reduced Extra-Point Approach to Finite-Sum VI and Optimization: Finite-Sum Constrained Finite-Sum Optimization

-Note that we have transformed the original finite-sum constrained finite-sum optimization problem \eqref{finite-sum-cons-prob} into solving a VI problem with the operator defined in \eqref{finite-sum-const-VI-op}, and such $F(z)$ indeed takes the form of \eqref{finite-sum-VI-opt-prob}, which consists of a finite-sum general VI mappings $\sum\limits_{j=1}^{m_1} $ and a finite-sum gradient mappings $\sum\limits_{i=1}^{m_2} \left( \right)$.
-We caution that the {\it variables} $x,y$ used in these expressions should not be confused with the {\it sequences} $\{x^k\},\{y^k\}$ presented in the update \eqref{VR-VI-Opt-Strong-Update} or \eqref{savrep-m-Update}.
-The former corresponds to the (dual) variables in the original optimization problem, while the latter is general VI variables.
-We use $z$ as the variable in the VI reformulation \eqref{finite-sum-const-VI-op} to distinguish between the two.
+{We may assume a primal-dual solution $(x^*,y^*)$ exists for problem~\eqref{finite-sum-cons-prob} and its dual, which is also a saddle point solution to~\eqref{finite-sum-SPP-reform}.
+Therefore, we can transform} the original finite-sum constrained finite-sum optimization problem \eqref{finite-sum-cons-prob} into solving a VI problem with the mapping defined in \eqref{finite-sum-const-VI-op}, and such $F(z)$ takes the form of \eqref{HVI-prob-2}, which consists of a finite-sum general vectore mappings $\sum\limits_{j=1}^{m_1} $ and a finite-sum gradient mapping $\sum\limits_{i=1}^{m_2} \left( \right)$.
+Since the mapping $F(z)$ is continuous, additionally we need to show that it is monotone for the VI problem~\eqref{HVI-prob-2} to be equivalent to the HVI problem~\eqref{finite-sum-HVI-summarize} considered in this paper.
+Note the following Jacobian matrices: